The Ph.D. In Oceanography

-NASA scientists, CEOs of Fortune 500 companies, and highly decorated military generals have chosen Florida Tech for their education.
-Graduate students looking at oceanography doctoral programs should also consider everything that Florida Tech has to offer, including the many distinguished accolades it has received for its excellence in science and engineering education.
+NASA scientists, CEOs of Fortune 500 companies, and high-ranking military officers have chosen Florida Tech for their education.
+Students considering doctoral programs in oceanography doctoral programs should consider everything that Florida Tech has to offer.

 - Biological Oceanography—Training with an emphasis on biological aspects including phytoplankton, zooplankton, coral reefs, harmful algal blooms, invasive species, and estuarine restoration.